Ramsey transfer to semi-retractions: Acknowledgements

 \section{Acknowledgements}

-Thanks go to the referee for comments and suggestions that improved the first version of this paper.
-The author thanks Dana Barto\v{s}ov\'{a} for pointing out that the \texttt{qfi} condition is not required for Theorem \ref{character}.
-Thanks go to Miodrag Soki\'{c} for the useful references and explanation of the history around Theorem \ref{sokprod} and to Dugald Macpherson and John Baldwin for help with terminology for reducts.
+Thanks go to the referee for comments and suggestions that improved this paper.
+The author thanks Dana Barto\v{s}ov\'{a} for pointing out that the \texttt{qfi} condition is not required for the proof of Theorem \ref{character}.
+Thanks go to Miodrag Soki\'{c} for the useful references and explanation of the history around Theorem \ref{sokprod}, and to Dugald Macpherson and John Baldwin for help with terminology.
+Thanks go to Thomas Scanlon for comments that improved an earlier draft of this paper.
 The author thanks Charles Steinhorn for a discussion of these ideas in their early stages.